- Why we collect your data

 treatment received

-data concerning sexual orientation
+data concerning sexual orientation - Purpose for processing

 We will process your personal data so we can help resolve your housing problem.
 Your housing problem may or may not mean you are at the risk of becoming homeless.